-- Students must be 16 years of age on first day of class. - Students must successfully pass a criminal background check. - Students must show proof of immunization in each of the following: - TB Skin Test, Tetanus, Chicken Pox, Hepatitis B, MMR, and Flu Vaccine (October-April only) - Students must be CPR Certified prior to the start of Advanced CNA (HSC 182) - State requires a 10-1 student to teacher ratio.
+- Students must be 16 years of age on the first day of class. - Students must successfully pass a criminal background check. - Students must show proof of immunization in each of the following: - TB Skin Test, Tetanus, Chicken Pox, Hepatitis B, MMR, and Flu Vaccine (October-April only) - Students must be CPR Certified prior to the start of Advanced CNA (HSC 182) - State requires a 10-1 student to teacher ratio.
 Priority for enrollment is given to seniors and students who take Health Occupations in the fall.

-CRIMINAL JUSTICE - 600170 Full Year - DMACC CAREER ACADEMY, AMES High School Credits = 4 DMACC Credits = 12 of criminal justice and a survey of its agencies, as well as an introduction to criminology and juvenile delinquency.
-This program prepares students to consider a career of service in a variety of areas, and lays the foundation of a college major of criminal justice.
+CRIMINAL JUSTICE - 600170

+Full Year - DMACC CAREER ACADEMY, AMES High School Credits = 4 DMACC Credits = 12

+The Criminal Justice program introduces students into the field of criminal justice and a survey of its agencies, as well as an introduction to criminology and juvenile delinquency.
+This program prepares students to consider a career of service in a variety of areas and lays the foundation of a college major of criminal justice.
 Twelve DMACC credits are available upon completion of all DMACC Career Academy course offerings.